atlantistechnology/sdt/README.md

 ## Ruby

 Initial support created.
-Supports both --semantic and --parsetree flags.
+Supports both `semantic` and `parsetree` subcommands.

 Only a `ruby` interpreter is required (by default)

 ## Python

 Initial support created.
-Supports both --semantic and --parsetree flags.
+Supports both `semantic` and `parsetree` subcommands.

 Only a `python` interpreter is required (by default)

 ## SQL

 Initial support created.
-Uses canonicalization rather than parsing, so only the --semantic flag is supported.
+Uses canonicalization rather than parsing, so only the `semantic` subcommand is supported.

 Requires the tool `sqlformat` (by default).
 See: